ibaryshnikov/game-design/README.md

 # Building a game

-Something like a 2d/3d slasher or even a MMO
+Something like a 2d/3d slasher or even an MMO

 ## Usage